aafia1/Neurofive-Generative-AI-Internship/README.md

 This repository contains all the weekly tasks, assignments, projects, and learning outcomes completed during my **Generative AI & Prompt Engineering Internship** at **Neurofive Solutions**.

-The purpose of this repository is to document my progress, showcase my work, and build a professional portfolio while exploring prompt engineering, generative AI, and large language models.
+The purpose of this repository is to document my progress, showcase my work, and build a professional portfolio while exploring Prompt Engineering, Generative AI, Retrieval-Augmented Generation (RAG), and Large Language Models (LLMs).

 ---